 Car crashes can be stressful, but fixing your car should not be.
 If you have had a car accident, you will want to get your car repaired and back on the road as quickly as possible.
 You contact the insurance company and begin to work towards finding the right auto repair shop to do the work.
 You get estimates and repair costs gathered, and when you drop your car off, you feel confident that you are on your way back to normal.

 Unfortunately for many people, the process does not always go so smoothly.
 Dishonest auto repair shops and cost-cutting insurance companies might leave you at risk of more injury and damage while driving an unsafe car.

 Whitney, LLP’s defective car repair lawyers help consumers in a variety of legal claims involving the auto industry in addition to bad repairs after accidents, including fraudulent Maryland State Inspections and dishonest car dealerships.

-We offer Free Consultations In Bad Car Repair Cases.
+We offer Legal Consultations In Bad Car Repair Cases.
 Call Whitney, LLP at 410 583 8000, or use our Quick Contact Form, to discuss your potential case.
 Here is our YouTube Channel for our videos, including unsafe car repairs and other consumer legal issues involving the automotive industry.

 Dealing with Damage from a Car Accident

 After a car accident, you often have the right under insurance coverage to be made whole again, which means that your car should be restored to its pre-accident condition.